pollfish/docs/ios.md

 func requestIDFA() {
     ATTrackingManager.requestTrackingAuthorization { status in
-        if status == .authorized {
-            // Tracking authorization completed.
         // Initialize Pollfish here.
         self.initPollfish()
     }
 }
-}
 ```

-> **Note:** This step is required only for iOS 14+ targeting.
+> **Note:** This step should be preferably followed when targeting iOS 14+.
 If you sould like to see an example in code visit this [repository](https://github.com/pollfish/ios-sdk-pollfish)

+> **Note:** Pollfish surveys can work with or without the IDFA permission on iOS 14+.
+If no permission is granted in the ATT popup, the SDK will serve non personalized surveys to the user.
+In that scenario the conversion is expected to be lower.
+Offerwall integrations perform better compared to single survey integrations when no IDFA permission is given

 <br/>